 Through its monitoring efforts and review of inspection data, New York has identified NYS domiciled carriers with out-of-service violations, who failed to return Driver Vehicle Examination Reports (DVERs) certifying that the previously cited defects were corrected, prior to continuing operations.
 Interventions are needed to improve compliance with 49 CFR 396.9.
-This issue was included as a State-Specific Objective in the FFY 2017 and FFY 2018 CVSPs, and efforts to address this issue will continue in FFYs 2019-2021.
-In the first two quarters of FFY 2018, it was reported that a total of 71 NYS domiciled carriers with out-of-service vehicle violations, who failed to return three or more DVERs, received intrastate compliance reviews.
-It should be noted that there is a one quarter lag in data reporting due to the length of the process.
+In the first two quarters of FFY 2021, a total of 30 New York State domiciled carriers with OOS violations and three or more unreturned DVERs, were subjected to state compliance reviews.